canjs/canjs/guides/getting-started-tutorial/components.md

 - JavaScript file
 - CSS file

-This is why we created a components folder for our app—instead of, say, a `js` folder.
+This is why we created a components folder for our app — instead of, say, a `js` folder.
 Each component we develop will be in a folder that contains all the files that support that component.
 This makes components portable, enabling you to reuse them across projects.
 It also isolates them, making